microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 Please ensure that you successfully passed [challenge 2](../../Readme.md#challenge-2) before continuing with this challenge.

-In this Challenge, you will learn how to protect Azure VM with Azure Site Recovery, and enable replication to the secondary site.
+In this challenge, you will learn how to protect Azure VM with Azure Site Recovery, and enable replication to the secondary site.
 Moreover, you will successfully run the test & production failover and failback between two regions.

 Actions

-* Set up and enable disaster recovery with Azure Site Recovery and monitor the progress
+* Set up and enable disaster recovery with Azure Site Recovery and monitor the progress.
-* Perform a disaster recovery drill, create recovery plan and run a test failover
+* Perform a disaster recovery drill, create recovery plan and run a test failover.
 * Run a production failover from Germany West Central to Sweden Central region and failback again from Sweden to Germany.

 ## Task 1: Enable replication with Azure Site recovery for the Virtual Machine in the Germany West Central Region to the Sweden Central Region